envima/photodb/collections/_usage/tasks.md

 ---
-title: PhotoDB Tasks
+title: PhotoDB / AudioDB Tasks
 ---

-Tasks are possibly long running actions within the PhotoDB application.
-For example, you may generate YAML metadata files by running the `photo_create_yaml` task or refresh the web interface using the `photo_refresh` task.
+Tasks are possibly long running actions within the PhotoDB / AudioDB application.
+For example, when using PhotoApp you may generate YAML metadata files by running the `photo_create_yaml` task or refresh the web interface using the `photo_refresh` task.

 Currently tasks are executed in the audio web-interface.
 Even for PhotoDB only tasks, you need to open the audio web-interface to manage tasks.